 top of page

-Large Language Models (LLMs), like GPT4, Claude-2, and Llama2 (in the form of apps like ChatGPT, Perplexity, Bard/Gemini , and others) have gotten a lot of attention in the business world due to their potential to enhance and simplify various operations.
+Large Language Models (LLMs), like GPT-4, Claude-2, and Llama2 (in the form of apps like ChatGPT, Perplexity, Bard/Gemini, and others), have garnered significant attention in the business world due to their potential to enhance and simplify various operations.
 LLMs are a type of AI model that can produce text and code responses based on an input question and potential follow-up questions/context from the user (or query).
-These models were trained on massive training sets, where they analyzed text with diverse language patterns in a mathematical way to be able to answer questions in a human-like form.
+These models are trained on massive datasets, where they analyzed text with diverse language patterns in a mathematical way to be able to answer questions in a human-like form.
+It is possible to train these models on internal datasets to be able to provide users with pertinent internal information.

 While it seems they are creating something out of thin air, they are truly just answering an extraordinarily difficult math problem based on statistical associations within the training data.
 In other words, they are generating answers based on analyzing the data provided.
 The common phrase "you are what you eat" could be applied to LLMs as "LLMs are what they analyze" - they can only produce quality information if they were trained on quality information.

-If you believe that implementing a tailored LLM in your business may be a good fit, these four questions will help you determine what that implementation should look like.
+If you believe that implementing a tailored LLM may be a good fit for your organization, these four questions will help you determine what that implementation should look like.

 How will your organization interact with the model?